dietriro/shtm2bss/readme.md

 # Spiking HTM on BrainScaleS-2

+## Branches

+- main - Contains all code and the most relevant data
+- data - Contains all code and all data (from grid searches)

 ## Installation (NEST Simulation)

 Please make sure that the 'make' package is installed in your system.